AlexKolonitsky/mifort-dev/Articles/Storages/dynamo.md

 ```
 You can read updates from your stream in DynamoDB Streams at up to twice the rate of the provisioned write capacity of your DynamoDB table.

-You can manage data in console in such a way: the name of the key, the item before (old item) and after (new item) and the type of updating (INSERT, REMOVE èëè MODIFY).
+You can manage data in console in such a way: the name of the key, the item before (old item) and after (new item) and the type of updating (INSERT, REMOVE Ã¨Ã«Ã¨ MODIFY).

 ### Triggers
 DynamoDB Triggers is a mechanizm that admit to execute custom actions on the assumption of on item-level updates on a table.
 So, you can specify it with a help of this algorithm: